typesafehub/conductr-lib/README.md

 You'll need permissions to release to the typesafe.com organization at Sonatype.
 You will also require a PGP key.

 This projects uses `sbt-release`.
-To release use the `release` command.
+To release use the `release` command (no `+` required as a prefix).
 This will cross publish releases for Scala.
 Note that you will see messages like this:

 ```
 [trace] Stack trace suppressed: run last conductRBundleLib/*:publish for the full output.